1coderookie/KobraGoNeoInsights/docs/printers.md

 - Heated aluminum bed with a magnetic foil glued onto it, comes with a removable PEI-coated spring steel plate (one-sided coated at **Go**, double-sided coated at **Neo**), physical dimensions 230x230mm
 - Hot bed temperature: ≤ 230 °F / 110 °C
 - Bed leveling: "Anycubic LeviQ", which is a 25-point automatic bed leveling
-- 400W 24V DC power supply, suitable for 110V/230V AC (set the correct voltage with a switch before using it!)
+- Power supply: 400W, 24V DC output, suitable for 110V/230V AC input (set the correct voltage with a switch before using it!)
 - Printing material: PLA / ABS / PETG & TPU (optional housing recommended for certain material)
 - Single nozzle in a E3D **V5** type hotend, filament diameter 1.75 mm
 - Comes with a E3D V6 compatible 0.4 mm brass nozzle which is replaceable